cs301-crm/project-2024-25t2-301-g3t3-infra/README.md

 # Getting Access to EKS

-This guide provides step-by-step instructions to set up and run Apache Kafka using Docker.
+This guide provides step-by-step instructions to connect to AWS EKS.

 ## Prerequisites